mitre/saf/README.md

   -o, --output=<value>      (required) Output HDF JSON folder -p, --project=<value>...
 The name of the project(s) you would like to pull -t, --teamName=<value>    (required) Your team name that contains the project(s) you would like to pull data from

-DESCRIPTION
-  Pull and translate SBOM data from Ion Channel into Heimdall Data Format
 ```

 ##### Tenable Nessus to HDF